BBird40/typescript-express-seed/README.md

 # TypeScript Express Seed #
 This project is meant to serve as a template, boilerplate, or a seed for others.
 It is meant to outline a typical structure of a nodejs express application along with essential dependencies and common features that get built in this API framework.

-## Initial Computer Setup ##
+## Initial Development Environment Setup ##
 This is a nodejs, docker application.
+This section will outline the installs that must exist on an engineer's machine to run the application.
 Noted below are the required downloads to run any application with nodejs & docker.

 * [Docker](https://www.docker.com/products/docker-desktop/)
 * [nvm](https://github.com/nvm-sh/nvm)